equinor/signalr-echo-server/README.md

 Adding this step will increase the input validation of your client, and should not affect your production functionality.

-## Usage

-Download and run the docker image to host your own SignalR echo server

-    docker pull ghcr.io/equinor/signalr-echo-server

-    docker run --rm -p 5000:5000 ghcr.io/equinor/signalr-echo-server

-This will host a webserver on port 5000

-The backend SignalR server can host the WebSocket URL on any endpoint on the server, but defaults to `/echo`.
+### Using A Custom WebSocket Endpoint

 To set something else that fits your client under test, set the environment variable `ECHO_WS_ENDPOINT` to the desired endpoint path for your WebSocket.

 Example for setting a different ws endpoint: